kevinblumenfeld/Posh365/README.md

 ## Get-EXOMigrationStatistics

 Provides each user found in Get-MigrationUser in an Out-GridView.
 The user can select one or more users for the report provided by Get-MigrationUserStatistics -Include report.
 Each report will open in a seperate Out-GridView

-## Get-EXOMoveRequestStatistics

-Provides each user found in Get-MoveRequest in an Out-GridView.
-The user can select one or more users for the report provided by Get-MoveRequestStatistics -Include report.
-Each report will open in a seperate Out-GridView